-- Connect the modulation generator to the AC supply by means of the supplied power cable. - Press the main Power switch at the rear of the instrument to position I. - After power-up the instrument is either ready for operation (STANDBY) or in operating mode, depending on the position of the ON/STANDBY switch on the instrument front (see below).
+- Connect the modulation generator to the AC supply by means of the supplied power cable. - Press the main Power switch at the rear of the instrument to position I. - After power-up the instrument is either ready for operation (STANDBY) or in operating mode, depending on the position of the POWER switch at the instrument's front panel (see below).